Pensions in Ukraine: Disparities

-Pension expenditures in 2017 amounted to 284 billion UAH. representing approximately one-third of total spending.
-The government covered 141 billion UAH of pension spending while the rest was funded by Single Social Contribution.
+Pension expenditures in 2017 amounted to ₴284 billion. representing approximately one-third of total spending.
+The government covered ₴141 billion of pension spending while the rest was funded by Single Social Contribution.

-Capital residents received the highest average pension in 2017, 2408.02 UAH, while the lowest was in Sumy Oblast, 1560.95 UAH.
+Capital residents received the highest average pension in 2017, ₴2,408.02, while the lowest was in Sumy Oblast, at ₴1,560.95.

 Nearly half of retirees (5.6 million) received the minimal pension.

 Pensions of public servants, judges, prosecutors, and educators received multiples of the average.
-According to the State Statistic Service, payments over 10,000 UAH (312 EUR) were received by only 15.5 thousand pensioners.
+According to the State Statistic Service, payments over ₴10,000 (€312) were received by only 15.5 thousand pensioners.

 Six million workers pay Single Social Contribution from which 12 million pensions are funded, which means that each contributor supports two retirees.